 The silver lining in IDA’s 2020 annual meeting’s pivot to digital was that it enabled a truly global approach.
 The event attracts scientists, amateur astronomers, advocates, changemakers, and lighting industry members, and IDA “opted to amplify the voices that are often underrepresented in the dark sky movement by inviting diverse speakers from several different countries,” Lauren Scorzafava, IDA’s communications associate, told Convene.
 Speakers presented via livestream from 12 different countries, including Peru, New Zealand, Nigeria, China, and Iran.

-The 24-hour event (which can be viewed on YouTube, covered such current topics as how astrophotography can help raise awareness about light pollution and obtaining light pollution ordinances.
+The 24-hour event (which can be viewed on YouTube (watch below), covered such current topics as how astrophotography can help raise awareness about light pollution and obtaining light pollution ordinances.
 But it was the opening session’s unique cultural and historical perspective that proved to be most popular with the audience.

 Led by Annette Lee, an astrophysicist, artist, and director of the Native Skywatchers research and programming initiative, which aims to revitalize indigenous star and earth knowledge, “the presentation focused on indigenous astronomy worldviews, particularly Ojibwe and D(L)akota,” Scorzafava said, “and how people from all cultures might look to this relationship with the sky as a reminder of the night’s critical importance.”

 You may have heard of ecotourism and gastrotourism, but have you heard of astrotourism?
 Much of the International Dark-Sky Association’s work focuses on education about this type of travel, which is centered on observing the night sky or visiting astronomy-related facilities, such as museums and observatories.